CoopGame for

 We finally wish to acknowledge that beyond the aforementioned

-excellent books the development of CoopGame
+excellent books the development of CoopGame also benefitted

 greatly from two excellent German textbooks, i.e. the books by Wiese